PathakPankaj7/PathakPankaj7.github.io/_pages/about.md

   - /about.html
 ---

-I am Pankaj Pathak, PhD candidate in Electrical Engineering department at [Indian Institute of Technology (IIT) Delhi](https://www.iitd.ac.in/), working in the [Interdisciplinary Microsystems Lab (IML)](https://sites.google.com/site/dhimanmallick) led by [Prof. Dhiman Mallick](https://ee.iitd.ac.in/faculty-profile/49).
+welcome to my digital space.
+I am a Ph.D. candidate in Electrical Engineering department at [Indian Institute of Technology (IIT) Delhi](https://www.iitd.ac.in/), working in the [Interdisciplinary Microsystems Lab (IML)](https://sites.google.com/site/dhimanmallick) led by [Prof. Dhiman Mallick](https://ee.iitd.ac.in/faculty-profile/49).